bhavnarachelli/PharmaTrack/README.md

 ### Final Project Statement :

-The Pharmacy Management System is an advanced software solution designed to streamline medicine supply management in pharmacies.
+The Pharama Track is an advanced software solution designed to streamline medicine supply management in pharmacies.
 With features like inventory management, order tracking, and supplier management, it enhances efficiency and ensures timely availability of medications.
 Powered by technologies like Python Flask and MySQL, it revolutionizes traditional pharmacy operations, boosting productivity and customer satisfaction.